Charity Challenge questions?

 David Gadd & Andy Miller — Batman & Robin (Runner-Up)

 The STWM Digital Champions are a group of diverse, dedicated and enthusiastic athletes; each with a unique story and running history.
 Follow their journeys, their ups and downs, motivations and challenges, as they train for Canada's #1 Big-City Marathon!
+Click here to apply to be a digital champion.

 Drop off your new or slightly used running shoes at packet pick-up (on the days leading up to the race) or at baggage check on race day.
 CES Canada will send them to runners in Kenya who cannot afford a decent pair of training footwear.